 The Prince wasn’t like The 48 Laws of Power, which arguably glorifies deception.
 To the contrary — Machiavelli explicitly denounces those who obtain a principality through “wickedness”.
 Even his famous quote about how it’s better to be feared than to be loved, comes with the important qualifier that one should still avoid being hated.
 I think this is because societal standards have changed since Machiavelli’s writing.
 At the time, most political writers had only described good leaders in virtuous, idealised terms.
 Machiavelli therefore caused quite a stir in suggesting that a good leader shouldn’t always make a “virtuous” decision, which most people today probably understand.

-Get The Prince at: Amazon | Kobo <– These are affiliate links, which means I’ll earn a small commission if you make a purchase through these links.
+Get The Prince at: Amazon | Kobo <– These are affiliate links, which means I may earn a small commission if you make a purchase.
 I’d be grateful if you considered supporting the site in this way! 🙂

 Have you read The Prince?
 How did it compare to your expectations going in?
 Share your thoughts in the comments below!